LinuxLibrary/ansible/infrastructure/notes/01-Stack-Prep-VPC.md

 	```
 	- Subnet Associates
 	```
-		All the subnets within this network should have taken automatically
+		-> Click Edit
+		-> Check the boxes for all your subnets for associating with your subnets
 	```

 - Network ACLs